Doubanjiang: The Sichuan Paste That Changed Chinese Cooking

 What to Do Now

-Buy a jar of Pixian doubanjiang this week.
-Make mapo tofu: fry two tablespoons of doubanjiang in two tablespoons of oil, add 200g ground pork, stir in 300g silken tofu cut into cubes, season with soy sauce and a teaspoon of Sichuan peppercorns, finish with scallions.
-Cook for eight minutes.
-This single dish will show you exactly why this paste matters.
+Grab a jar of Pixian doubanjiang.
+Make mapo tofu: fry 2 tablespoons paste in oil, add 200g pork, toss in 300g silken tofu, hit it with soy sauce and Sichuan peppercorns, scatter scallions.
+Eight minutes later, you’ll get it.
+This is why the paste rules.